Home Blog Sustainability

 Conventional blanket-application crop protection programs represent one of the largest environmental impact categories in commercial farming:

-How Precision Drone Application Reduces Chemical Load
+How Precision Drone Application Improves Input Efficiency

 Drone-based precision application technology addresses these environmental impacts through three mechanisms: